Beginner's guide to Multimodal AI Models in 2025. AI processing text, images, audio.

 Solution:

-• Create test suites for each modality
+• Create a test suite with known correct answers for each modality.

 Challenge 4: User Experience